saullocastro/compmech/README.rst

 Computational Mechanics (compmech)
 ==================================

-This repository was built with the intention to become a collection of theories and implementations on the field of Mechanics.
+Collection of theories and implementations on the field of Computational Mechanics, currently almost exclusively on Solid Mechanics and simple fluid-structure interaction with the panel flutter analyzes available.

 Documentation
 -------------